Light of Hope

 The Light of Hope project began in 2020 and has incorporated many UK Cathedrals.
 In 2020 Peter created beams of light that were shone into the night sky as beacons of hope during the Covid 19 Pandemic.
 A final sculptural artwork entitled the Light of Hope star was also created as a sculpture to unify and represent.
 Individual artworks were also made by schoolchildren who participated in the Light of Hope outreach elements of the project.

-An additional element worked with 20000+ children across 140 schools to create their own Light of Hope sculptures. the project was supported by the Arts Council England
+An additional element to this project saw engagement with 20000+ children across 140 schools accross the UK who created their own ‘Light of Hope’ sculptures with Peter Walker sculptor.
+The project was supported by the Arts Council England.

 Click on an image below for a larger version: